ianitow/mta-gangwar/README.md

 	static.typeConnection = "mysql"
 ```

-Check if the database exists in your database.
+Check if the database exists in your database and its online.

 After, in folder "[gameplay]" delete "deathpickups" and "realdriveby".